dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    >    {{cli}} apply -f operator.yaml
    >    ```

+{% if include.elasticsearch == "operator" %}
-1. Wait for the `alertmanagers.monitoring.coreos.com`, `prometheuses.monitoring.coreos.com`, `servicemonitors.monitoring.coreos.com` and
+1. Wait for the `alertmanagers.monitoring.coreos.com`, `prometheuses.monitoring.coreos.com`, `servicemonitors.monitoring.coreos.com`
-   `elasticsearchclusters.enterprises.upmc.com` custom resource definitions to be created.
+   and `elasticsearchclusters.enterprises.upmc.com` custom resource definitions to be created.
 Check by running:
+{% else %}
+1. Wait for the `alertmanagers.monitoring.coreos.com`, `prometheuses.monitoring.coreos.com` and `servicemonitors.monitoring.coreos.com`
+   custom resource definitions to be created.
+Check by running:
+{% endif %}

    ```
    {{cli}} get customresourcedefinitions
    ```

+{% if include.elasticsearch == "operator" %}
 {% include {{page.version}}/elastic-storage.md orch=include.orch %}
+{% endif %}

-1. If your cluster is connected to the internet, use the following command to install Prometheus, Alertmanager, and Elasticsearch.
+1. If your cluster is connected to the internet, use the following command to install Alertmanger,
+   {{operators}}.

    ```
    {{cli}} apply -f \